arianitu/postgres-statefulset/README.md

 `microk8s kubectl apply -k .`

-# will be different, and your haskell.yml will need to have the key hashes rematched in the text.
+# will be different, and your haskell.yml and redis-xyz.yml's will need to have the key hashes rematched in the text.
 Please refer to config/README.md.
 Read the following as education.
 Do not follow here.
 Follow config/README.md.

 2. Run `kubectl apply -f config/secret.yml` and then `cd config && ./create_configmap.sh`